-Reduce the oven to 350 degrees F (175 degrees C).
+Reduce the oven to 350 degrees F (180 degrees C).

 Grease a 12-inch round baking pan or cast-iron skillet with olive oil or cooking spray.
 Start by covering the rim of the pan or skillet with potato slices, leaving 1-inch of potato hanging over the edge.
 Use the remaining slices to cover the bottom, filling any holes.